liuyuxiang512/CourseProject/README.md

 The optimal number of topics is: 10
 ```

-Therefore, the optimal number of topics is 10, and we will use 10 for our model.
+Therefore, the optimal number of topics is 10, and we will use 10 for our LDA model in formal training.

 ##### Training

-With number of topics as 10, you can train an LDA model by
+With 10 as number of topics, you can now train an LDA model by running

 ```
 python topic_discovery.py --train
 ```

-This step will take a long time, and you can directly use our
+This step will take a long time, but you can go ahead and directly use our
-pre-trained model in `Identify_Topics/model/*` directory.
+pre-trained model in `Identify_Topics/model/` directory for subsequent steps.

 ##### Displaying

-This step is to use trained model to get topics and draw word cloud of these topics.
+This step is to use pre-trained model to get topics and draw word cloud for these topics.

 ```
 python topic_discovery.py --display
 ```

-Or you can see what we have got: `topics.json` and
+Or you can see what we have got after this step: word distributions of topics
-word cloud figures of topics in `Identify_Topics/data/topic_desc_fig`.
+`Identify_Topics/topics.json` and word cloud figures of topics in
+`Identify_Topics/data/topic_desc_fig/`.

 ##### Predict

-After the previous steps, you successfully get processed data,
+After the previous steps, you have successfully obtained processed data
-trained model files, and topic files.
+(`Identify_Topics/data/pre-processed.pkl`), word distributions of topics
+(`Identify_Topics/topics.json`), and word cloud pictures of topics in
+`Identify_Topics/data/topic_desc_fig/`.
 This step is a further extension of our software.
-You need a Twitter developer account to crawl latest tweets about computer science.
+You still need a Twitter developer account to crawl latest tweets.
-Please refer to how to get authentication info in "Crawling Tweets from Twitter" above.
+Please refer to how to get authentication info in the above "Crawling Tweets from Twitter" section.
-You need to fill such info into `crawl_tweets` function in `topic_discovery.py` file.
 You can always find out emerging topics in Twitter by running

 ```
 python topic_discovery.py --predict
 ```

-It will predict topics for latest tweets and figure our popular ones.
+It will crawl latest tweets, predict topics for then and figure out popular ones.
-Besides, it also use newly crawled data to update the model.
+Meanwhile, it also uses these newly crawled data to update the LDA model.

-Using our authentication info, we get the following results on Dec.13.
+We got the following results on Dec.13th:

 ```
 Emerging Topics ID (Ordered): 8 1 7 6 5